HomeBlogThe Ultimate Lake Tahoe Camping Guide

 Nevada Beach Campground

 It’s a true beachfront campground.
-A few highly prized will even have sand at your doorstep!
-And the rest are just a quick walk away.
-One of the lake’s few dog beaches is located at the south end of Nevada Beach, and you’ll be minutes away from shops, groceries and beyond.
+A few highly prized sites will even have sand at your doorstep!
+One of our favorite dog beaches is located at the south end of Nevada Beach, easy trails wind out from the campground, and you’ll be minutes away from shops, groceries and beyond.
 It’s the best.

 Home to a staggering majority of the area’s campgrounds, the west shore promises plenty to explore with endless hiking, quiet wilderness and quaint shops.
 You’ll be near miles of national forest land, plus can’t miss favorites like Emerald Bay, Vikingsholm, the Rubicon Point Lighthouse and Sugar Pine Point State Park.
 In short, there’s a lot to delight campers here and it’s always worth a stay.